“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “NO!”
 Kiko screamed.

-I looked up and saw the man smiling with excitement at Kiko, who was now quietly facing the ground, seething with anger.
+I looked up and saw the man grinning at Kiko, who was now quietly facing the ground, seething with anger.

 “Which one shall I kill first?” he asked her, his deep voice brimming with excitement.